-6.7.10 To fix the fluorinated greenhouse gases label
+To fix the fluorinated greenhouse gases 6.7.10 label

-1 Fill in the label as follows:
+Fill in the label as follows: 1

-- a If a multilingual fluorinated greenhouse gases label is delivered with the unit (see accessories), peel off the applicable language and stick it on top of a. - b Factory refrigerant charge: see unit name plate
+If a multilingual fluorinated greenhouse gases label is delivered with the unit (see accessories), peel off the applicable language and stick it on top of a. b

-- Additional refrigerant amount charged
+Factory refrigerant charge: see unit name plate

-- d Total refrigerant charge
+- Additional refrigerant amount charged С

-- e Greenhouse gas emissions of the total refrigerant charge expressed as tonnes CO2-equivalent
+- d

-- f GWP = Global warming potential
+- Total refrigerant charge Quantity of fluorinated greenhouse gases of the total е refrigerant charge expressed as tonnes CO2 equivalent. f GWP = Global warming potential